ae-business-solutions/DEEP608v5-Day-3/guide/chapter1.md

 Okta offers free development environments, which we are going to take advantage of for this lab.
 This free dev environment will allow you to explore Okta features with up to 5 apps, 1000 monthly active users, and unlimited authentications.

  - [ ] Create an Okta Developer Account here: https://developer.okta.com/signup/
- - [ ] We would recommend using the `Continue with GitHub` option to create your account: it's fast and easy.
+ - [ ] We would recommend using the `Continue with GitHub` option to create your account; it's fast and easy.

 ![Signup Form](images/Okta-Sign-Up.png)